DesperatePeter/starsector-advanced-weapon-control/README.md

 ### Compatibility and Integration with other mods ###

+Note: If you are unsure how anything in this section is supposed to work and need help, please feel free to DM me on Discord (Jannes on the unofficial Starsector Discord).

 This mod should be compatible with other mods that provide custom AIs for their weapons, as long as they don't try to manipulate the weapon AI mid-combat.
 This mod will simply use the custom AI of that weapon as the base AI.
 This mod doesn't affect anything outside of combat, so it's very unlikely to cause problems on the campaign level.